-A degree in diagnostic radiography or therapeutic radiography depending on which area you intend to work in (approved by the Health and Care Professions Council).
 You could also start as a radiography assistant and work your way up to assistant practitioner.
 You can then work and study part time for a degree and a professional qualification as a radiographer.

 - The ability to use complex technology and sophisticated scanning equipment

 - Empathy for patients who may be very ill